QingXXiong/QingX/Limbo_Games_Walkthrough/section18.md

 _Trick_: If you Jump Over to hold the edge of platform, wait the gun 1 on the left to stop firing.

 3. Jump Over left to the gun 1 and wait.
-4. Once the gun 2 is above you, Jump Over left.
+4. After the gun 2 is above you, Jump Over left.
 5. Go Right to the gun 1 and wait, then do Step 4.
 6. Go Right, then Go Down the ramp 1.
 7. Keep going to Pull the box 2 on the right until it's on the half of the ramp 2, then wait the gravity to come back.